Panorama of the City of New York

 In 1992, Lester & Associates was again enlisted, this time to bring the entire model up to date.
 While the Museum itself was closed for a two-year renovation designed by Rafael Viñoly, the entire model was removed, with each of the 273 4’x10’ sections updated using 5,000 maps, 109 aerial photographs and site field trips to determine current conditions.
 In the end, more than 60,000 buildings were replaced before each panel was reinstalled in time for the Museum’s November 1994 re-opening.
 At this time, the helicopters, having exceeded their expected lifetime, were removed and replaced with a series of glass balconies and gently sloping ramps that mimicked the original tour of 1964.
 By revealing the open space and soaring vaulted ceiling of this massive “room,” the Viñoly design embraced the viewers’ need to experience New York City on a personal block by block level as well as the grand, overarching vision of Robert Moses the planner/builder and his achievements.

 In the spring of 2009, the Museum launched its Adopt-a-Building program aimed at securing the future of the model while simultaneously bringing it up to date.
-For as little as $50, real estate on the Panorama can be “purchased,” with property owners receiving a deed in exchange for their donation.
+For as little as $100, real estate on the Panorama can be “purchased,” with property owners receiving a deed in exchange for their donation.
 Hundreds have commemorated first date locations, elementary schools, first homes, and parents’ businesses by adopting a building.
 On a larger scale, the installation of new buildings on the Panorama – including Citi Field, Yankee Stadium, Brooklyn Bridge Park, Newtown Creek Wastewater Treatment Plant, 27 buildings in Battery Park City – allow recent additions to the urban landscape to be reflected while funding the ongoing care, maintenance and educational programming that brings the magic of New York to thousands each year.
-Click here for the Adopt-a-Building purchase form.
+Click here to Adopt-a-Building.